NitindotR/Global-Data/README.md

 ## Milestones

-  - By the end of this week, I would start working on the sunburst chart.
+  - By the end of Week 9, I would start working on the sunburst chart.
-  - Finish the sunburst chart by next week and start learning to create a treemap.
+  - Finish the sunburst chart by next week(Week 10) and start learning to create a treemap.